 UChicago Medicine believes in the overall health of a community -- not just an individual.
 Health is multi-faceted and is determined by more than just the absence of disease.
 It includes the community’s physical, mental, social and environmental well-being.
 Under the umbrella of population health -- and in alignment with our mission to serve the health needs of the community -- the medical center is committed to enhancing health and wellness on Chicago's South Side.

-Through the 2012 Community Health Needs Assessment (CHNA), the following health priority areas were identified: access to care, breast and colorectal cancer, and diabetes for adults; access to care, obesity, and asthma for children.
+Through the 2015 Community Health Needs Assessment (CHNA), the following health priority areas were identified: breast and colorectal cancer and diabetes for adults; obesity and asthma for children and adolescents; and, violence prevention and sexually transmitted infections/HIV.
 UChicago is committed to addressing these health concerns in the 12 zip codes outlined in the CHNA.

 Back to top